ferrilab/bitvec/README.md

 This imports the following symbols:

-- `bitvec!` – a macro similar to `vec!`, which allows the creation of `BitVec`s of any desired endianness, storage type, and contents.
+- `bitvec!` – a macro similar to `vec!`, which allows the creation of `BitVec`s of any desired cursor, storage type, and contents.
 The documentation page has a detailed explanation of its syntax.

 - `BitSlice<C: Cursor, T: Bits>` – the actual bit-slice reference type.
 It is generic over a cursor type (`C`) and storage type (`T`).
 Note that `BitSlice`